acheeseye/ai-playing-checkers/README.md

 - Kings are now able to jump in opposite direction.
 - Kings are not displayed correctly when they move from king spot.
 - 3.2.1 hot fix(?)
 Kings are now displayed correctly at all times.
+## Version 4:
+- New class `temp_Board` is used to keep track of board status and pieces.
+- [ ] TODO: Delete `piece.cpp` and `piece.h` files.
+- King moves and jumps correctly for single pieces.
+- Simple GUI implemented (with selection indication included).
+- Right side of GUI to be implemented as move display, or something to the likes.
+- [ ] TODO: Check if kings are properly produced when a multi-jump is attempted and the slot the piece lands on is **NOT** a king transformer slot.
+- [ ] TODO: Perhaps clean-up main by creating GUI drawer objects?
+- `_RED_` player is by default and AI with random moves generated and `_BLACK_` is user.
+- [ ] TODO: Test if reverse works and if both can be AI.
 # Non-Version Related Comments
 - [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 (1/24, JH)
 - [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)